jewettaij/visfd/README.md

 ## Funding

-The VISFD project is funded by NIH grant R01GM120604.
+VISFD is funded by NIH grant R01GM120604.